Use home organization mapping

 If you would like to listen to the recent podcast of this post click below:

 We started our home renovation project back in 2000 when my husband and I bought our first home.
-It was a sweet one level ranch style three bedroom, two bath with a full basement.
+It was a sweet one-level ranch-style three bedrooms, two baths with a full basement.
 It was built in 1966 and had some minor cosmetic changes done to it.
 So when we moved in, my husband gutted it, with the exception of the bathrooms and the kitchen.
-Which we decided to take on these at a later time, since they cost the most money and most disruption.
+We decided to take on these at a later time since they cost the most money and most disruption.

 I didn’t realize it at the time, but I was using my home organization mapping method back then to remodel our home.
 When I think about it now, it makes me chuckle a bit.

 You see, back then we did not have Pinterest.
 What we did have were cameras and libraries.
 I spent two to three weeks going to local home improvement stores and taking pictures of shelving, paint, molding, and furniture and storage systems.
 Then, I went to the library and checked out loads of current home remodeling books.
 You know, those big ones with beautiful pictures and ideas.
 Since we have a small home, I looked for ones for smaller spaces.

 And then came the fun part.
 Actually choosing the ideas that fit our vision and use for each space.
 This took some thought.
 We wrote down what we wanted to do how we wanted to feel and what we wanted to get out of each area of our home.
 And, we now have Pinterest.
 Wow, do I love Pinterest.
 You can now browse the internet and pin your pictures and ideas on a board for each space.
 And that is what I ask you to do.

 The Home Organization Mapping System

 Here is how to use the Home Organization Mapping System:

 - Journal what you want from each space.
 How do you want to use it how do you want to feel using it and what space does for you and your family?